What are the tensions in North Kosovo all about? – DW – 12/14/2022

 What is the impact of the war in Ukraine?

 Since February, there has been concern that Russia could use its close ties with Serbia to open a "second front" in the Balkans.
-Kosovo Prime Minister Albin Kurti has suggested that Serbia, like Russia, also dreams of restoring a "Serbian world" in the region.
-While Serbian President Vucic has said that Kurti is comporting himself like a "little Zelenskiyy."
+Kosovo Prime Minister Kurti has suggested that Serbia, like Russia, also dreams of restoring a "Serbian world" in the region.
+For his part, Serbian President Vucic has said that Kurti is conducting himself like a "little Zelenskiyy."

 The cards are clearly stacked against Vucic.
 To the EU's annoyance, Serbia has not joined the sanctions against Russia.
 According to polls, over 80% of Serbs reject imposing these on a "brother state."
 Serbia is not only dependent on Russian gas, but also on Russian support in the Kosovo issue.